TATuP-special topic in issue 2/2022. Deadline for submitting your abstract: 30 September 2021

 - names and institutional affiliations of cooperating Special Topic guest editors,

 - the relevance of the Special Topic for the journal’s TA profile (e.g. problem oriented research, interdisciplinarity, methods, international perspectives, policy advice etc.),

 - the central research questions,

 - the disciplines, or scientific communities addressed by the special topic.

 The "Special Topic" section explores a specific field of technology assessment with around six peer-reviewed papers from different disciplinary perspectives.
-The editorial process begins about 10 months prior to publication with an open call for abstracts.
-The "Special Topic" features prominently on the journal’s cover, with a headline and an illustration.
+The editorial process begins about 12 months prior to publication with an open call for abstracts to recruit potential authors.

-"Special Topic" editors are qualified by their expertise in a specific field of technology assessment.
+"Special Topic" guest editors are qualified by their expertise in a specific field of technology assessment.
 TATuP particularly welcomes teams whose members are based at different universities and/or non-university research institutes or who work in different disciplines.
-The guest editors hold authority over the scientific content of the journal section “Special Topic” for one issue: this involves authoring the call for papers, evaluating submitted abstracts, selecting authors to submit a full paper and authoring an introductory chapter to the "Special Topic".
+The guest editors hold authority over the scientific content of the journal section "Special Topic" for one issue: this involves authoring the call for abstracts, evaluating submitted abstracts, selecting authors to submit a full paper and authoring an introductory chapter to the "Special Topic".
 The selected articles as well as the introductory chapter may be published in English or German.
-In cooperation with the journal’s editorial team, they manage the editorial process and review process together with the external reviewers until the final acceptance/rejection decision.
+In cooperation with the journal’s editorial team, the guest editors manage the editorial process, including the review process together with the external reviewers, until the final acceptance/rejection decision.